sorhus/jconfig/README.md

 There is also a higher level bash client for convenient modification of a value.
 `client/src/main/resources/jconfig my_key` will open a file in vim with any content associated to the key.
 On exit the file content will be saved.

+#(Work in progress)
+It's possible to run it in a docker container, and link to another container running a mysql instance.

+To do that, you need to set the environment variable JCONFIG_MYSQL_ROOT_PASSWORD that will be used in the docker container.

+Then you can do
+* `mvn clean package`
+* `docker build -t jconfig .`
+* `./scripts/docker/mysql/create-server-container.sh`
+* `./scripts/docker/jconfig/run-container.sh`